xeraph-dev/practice/book/src/rick-and-morty/3-database/solution.md

-  status      TEXT    NOT NULL,                             -- The status of the character gender      TEXT    NOT NULL,                             -- The gender of the character species_id  INTEGER NOT NULL,                             -- The species of the character. type_id     INTEGER NOT NULL,                             -- The type or subspecies of the character. location_id INTEGER NOT NULL,                             -- The location of the character. origin_id   INTEGER NOT NULL,                             -- The origin of the character. image       TEXT    NOT NULL,                             -- The image of the character from_api    BOOLEAN NOT NULL  DEFAULT false,              -- If the data was obtained from the original api created_by  INTEGER NOT NULL  DEFAULT 0,                  -- The user that creates this record
+  status      TEXT    NOT NULL,                             -- The status of the character gender      TEXT    NOT NULL,                             -- The gender of the character species_id  INTEGER NOT NULL,                             -- The species of the character. type_id     INTEGER,                                      -- The type or subspecies of the character. location_id INTEGER,                                      -- The location of the character. origin_id   INTEGER,                                      -- The origin of the character. image       TEXT    NOT NULL,                             -- The image of the character from_api    BOOLEAN NOT NULL  DEFAULT false,              -- If the data was obtained from the original api created_by  INTEGER NOT NULL  DEFAULT 0,                  -- The user that creates this record